 There are three different lists: hospital charges for inpatient stays (DRG codes), hospital charges for outpatient procedures (CCS - Services and Procedures), and hospital and physician charges for common outpatient services (CPT codes).
-For inpatient stays and outpatient procedures, the hospital charges for higher volume procedures performed at each hospital are shown.
-For common outpatient services, the list was selected from a review of other states’ websites, employer claims data, and data submitted by Vermont hospitals.
-Hospital and physician charges are shown for this list.
+For inpatient stays and outpatient procedures, the list shows hospital charges for higher volume procedures they performed.
+For common outpatient services, the list is from a selection of charges developed by reviewing other states’ websites, employer claims data, and data from Vermont hospitals.
+Hospital and physician charges are shown for this list where applicable.

 Why do charges for certain procedures vary across hospitals?

 Charges could vary because of the unique circumstances related to each patient’s illness.
-Also, hospitals have a unique mix of patients served, as well as different types and quantities of services that could be provided.
-All of these are factors that affect the charge for a given service.
+Also, hospitals have a unique mix of patients served, as well as different types and quantities of services they provide.
+All of these factors affect the charge for a service.